top of page

 j.
 Connecting Rods

-Any ferrous connecting rod may be used provided it meets a minimum weight of 630 grams and has a center to center length of 4.925 +/- 0.020 inches.
-(Note: Weights include cap, bolts, and small end bush, but not big end bearing shells).
+Any ferrous connecting rod may be used provided it meets a minimum weight of 630 grams and has a center-to-center length of 4.925 +/- 0.020 inches.
+(Oversize/offset small end bushing may be utilized to adjust rod length within tolerance stated above) (Note: Weights include cap, bolts, and small end bush, but not big end bearing shells).

 k.
 Crankshaft